UPCmctr/ML-DL-AmpC-B-lactamase/README.md

 Suppor
 -
-For any questions or issues, feel free to open an issue in the repository or contact bagdad.youcef.ybg@gmail.com.
+For any questions or issues, feel free to contact <maria.mitev@inserm.fr> or <bagdad.youcef.ybg@gmail.com>